How To Clean a Dishwasher

-An odd prospect, sure — shouldn’t dishwashers be inherently clean? — but over time dishwashers can collect food debris, soap residue, and inexplicable gunk that needs to be wiped away to ensure your dishes are getting a proper shine.
+Cleaning a dishwasher is an odd prospect, for sure.
+Shouldn’t dishwashers be inherently clean?
+You’d think so, but over time, dishwashers can collect food debris, soap residue, and inexplicable gunk that needs to be wiped away to ensure your dishes are getting a proper shine.

-This task isn’t as simple as running the machine on hot; you’re going to have to dig in and get your hands dirty (well, in this case my husband’s hands—I totally enlisted him to help).
-Make sure you have the proper tools and some spare time to tackle this task.
+This task isn’t as simple as running the machine on hot; you’re going to have to dig in and get your hands dirty.
 You’ll be amazed at what you’ll find lodged inside and notice a real difference once you’re done.
-I found bits of plastic and even part of an onion skin blocking some of my washer’s spouts — and clearing those pathways made all the difference.
+We found all sorts of gunk and even some gross pieces of lettuce in the filter — and clearing those pathways will make all the difference.

 Let’s take a little time and clean the dishwasher!
 I’ll walk you through it.